University of Southampton

 • Undertake negotiations with suppliers

-• Provide feedback to the Faculties
+• Provide feedback to the faculty

 • Liaise with relevant academics for application configuration and testing

-• Ensure that the relevant software is available when and where it is required
+• Ensure that the relevant software is available when (and where) it is required

-Please note we will accept requests after this deadline date but they will be a lower priority and may not be ready for the start of the academic year.
+Please note we will accept requests after this deadline date, but they will be a lower priority and may not be ready for the start of the academic year.

 ---